-Manchester United boss Sir Alex Ferguson has dismissed Roberto Mancini's claims that
+Sir Alex Ferguson dismisses Roberto Mancini's 'fear' claims

 The Manchester City manager suggested that United's lead at the top of the Premier League was because their opponents "play with fear".

 But Ferguson called the claims "nonsense" and added Mancini was "maybe looking for a bit of self-sympathy".

 "We all recognise the English game is the most honest in the world," he said.

 "No one player plays very well against United because they play with fear.

 "Because United have an importance as a team and a club, every team that plays against United plays very softly because they think 'this game is difficult, we cannot beat them'.